icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   with TCP and UDP "Port" terminology, where a "Port" only is a part of the overall "I/O" subsystem.
   As a consequence, the \!(PortSettings()) keyword introduced in the previous version has been renamed to \!(IOSettings()) (related to feature request #71).
-- Sending refactored (precondition for feature reqests #19, #333, #387 and fix of bug #176).
+- Sending refactored (precondition for feature requests #19, #333, #387 and fix of bug #176).
 - Line content and EOL is no longer sent in two separate chunks (feature request #333).
-- Element and line processing refactored (precondition for feature reqests #19, #366, #367 and fix of bugs #176, #371, #477, #478 as well as preparing upcoming feature reqest #74).
+- Element and line processing refactored (precondition for feature requests #19, #366, #367 and fix of bugs #176, #371, #477, #478 as well as preparing upcoming feature request #74).
 - Unidirectional Tx and Rx monitors panels now use a separate line detection mechanism and no longer break lines at the same location as the bidirectional monitor panel (bugs #371 and #477).
 - [Monitor Context Menu > Clear] no longer clears all panels (Tx/Bidir/Rx), just the selected.
 Use